miguelinux314/experiment-notebook/docs/_sources/analyzer_gallery.rst.txt

 Example applications include histograms (e.g., sample value distributions, or any other variable split in classes).

+An example of direct application of this analyzer is shown next.

 The :class:`enb.aanalysis.ScalarDictAnalyzer` class provides tools to automatically plot columns of this type.
 Note that: